kerns/commander-v/README.md

 - Concatenates multiple files into a single, structured monolith of code and text, ready for pasting wherever needed
 - Gently wraps each file's content with custom comments to indicate the file's beginning and end points
 - Optionally prepends an ASCII tree of your project's folder structure, indicating the relative location of each file
-- Thoughtfully orders concatenated files to match your project's folder structure
+- Thoughtfully orders concatenated files to match your project's folder structure or the order in which they were selected – your choice
 - Supports a local configuration via an optional `v.config.js` file

 ## Installation